 Foliage: The leaves are alternately arranged, oval, 4-16 cm long and 3-11 cm broad, with a smooth or wavy margin.
 In fall most species perform a spectacular fall show of reds, yellows and oranges

-Flowers: Perfect, fragrant spider like petals.
-Long lasting, generically winter blooming H. virginiana performs in fall.
+Flowers: Perfect, fragrant spider like flowers in winter.
+Hamamelis virginiana blooms in autumn before leaves fall.
 Each flower has four slender strap-shaped petals 1-2 cm long, pale to dark yellow, orange, or red.

 Light: Full sun to partial shade